syne-tune/syne-tune/docs/source/tutorials/odsc_tutorial/getting_started.rst

 ==========================================

 In this section, you will learn what is needed to get hyperparameter tuning up and running.
-We will look at an example, where a deep learning language model is trained on natural language text.
+We will look at an example where a deep learning language model is trained on natural language text.

 What is Hyperparameter Tuning?